pmndrs/zustand/docs/apis/create.md

 #### Returns

-`create` returns a React Hook with some API utilities, `setState`, `getState`, and `subscribe`, attached.
+`create` returns a React Hook with API utilities, `setState`, `getState`, `getInitialState` and `subscribe`, attached.
 It lets you return data that is based on current state, using a selector function.
 It should take a selector function as its only argument.

 ## Usage